RichardKnop/machinery/README.md

 Default queue name, e.g. `machinery_tasks`.

+### QueueBindingArguments

+An optional map of additional arguments used when binding to an AMQP queue.

 ### BindingKey

 The queue is bind to the exchange with this key, e.g. `machinery_task`.
 Only required for AMQP.